Follow these summer fishing tips to help make your day more enjoyable.

-- Don’t expect to catch much around high noon.
+- Don’t expect to catch much around high noon, plus or minus a couple hours.
 The angle of the sun to the water makes predatory fish wary.
 Wait for poorer lighting conditions like dawn and dusk to get fish active.

 - Following point 1, try fishing at night for an interesting change of pace.
 All you need is a headlamp so you can see what you’re doing and running lights on your boat.
 Have you ever been out in the middle of Round Valley in the middle of the night?
 It’s eerie, yet peaceful.
 Maybe you can catch a new state record eel?

 - Wear sunscreen.
 Even on overcast days, the sun will burn your nose, ears, and neck.
 You may not care about it now, but in a few years when your ears are falling off from cancer, you’ll wish you put on the darn sunscreen!